These food habits create digestive troubles and may lead to belly fat and weight gain.

 Most people eat a late dinner.
 Honestly it’s difficult not to do otherwise.
 You work until 5 or 6pm.
 Then you either get in traffic or you’ve got to take the bus or train home.
 By the time you’re home it’s 7 or 8pm and you want to spend time with your family and that usually happens around a meal which is usually not ready until 8:30 0r 9pm.

 However, all these reasons don’t erase the fact that eating dinner late disturbs your digestion and the ability of your body to metabolize and get rid of impurities.

 There’s a term in Ayurveda to describe these impurities, AMA.

-The partially digested food matter will then be absorbed into the bloodstream towards the liver.
-Partially digested foods make the liver work harder.
+The partially digested food matter will then be absorbed into the bloodstream towards the liver; this makes the liver work harder.

 Partially digested foods also impede on the function of the colon and can cause constipation.
 More impurities are created.